 -Guest stayed October 2019

 ‘A bit of the 19th century in the 21st!
-Lia and Warren have lovingly restored this 19th century brownstone with all the furnishings and fixtures from the period.
+Lia and her husband have lovingly restored this 19th century brownstone with all the furnishings and fixtures from the period.
 It was a a lot of fun to experience living here for that reason.
 The location is perfect by the way.
 You can easily get to the westside on the new 2nd Ave subway and go up and down the east side catching the local in front of Bloomingdales.
 You are just a few blocks from Central Park and this well established residential neighborhood has plenty of food and shopping options.
 The wifi is a standout by the way.
 Incredibly fast.
 Over 200 mbps most of the time.
-Lia and Warren are lovely hosts and even brought me cheesecake (delicious) and were very easy to communicate with as well as being proactive when issues came up.
-Thank you Lia and Warren for a fun 30 days in NYC!”
+Lia and her husband are lovely hosts and even brought me cheesecake (delicious) and were very easy to communicate with as well as being proactive when issues came up.
+Thank you for a fun 30 days in NYC!”

 –Guest Stayed August 2019